Business continuity planning

 You might think a couple days off wouldn’t hurt the heart of your operations, but there can be a lot of levers to pull to get things back on track.
 Without a plan, your business could be sidelined for a lot longer than you had hoped.
 Can you afford that hiatus?
 Most companies unfortunately could not.

 What is business continuity?

 Business continuity planning is about preparing your business for the worst.
 It’s implementing a step-by-step plan for the future should an emergency hit, and it’s something that some business owners overlook.
 What would you do if there was a power outage?
 How would you recover from a cyber attack?
 Are you properly prepared for natural disasters?
+How would your business handle a pandemic?
 These are just a few of the questions that can help you develop a business continuity plan for the year ahead.